 “Veterans Crisis Line” (VCL) means Veterans Crisis Line maintained by the Secretary of Veterans Affairs under section 1720F(h) of title 38, United States Code.

 SECTION 1.
-BE IT ENACTED BY THE GENERAL ASSEMBLY OF THE STATE OF XXXXX that the State of XXXXX must, prior to July16, 2022, designate a crisis hotline center or centers to provide crisis intervention services and crisis care coordination to individuals accessing the 9-8-8 suicide and prevention and behavioral health crisis hotline from any jurisdiction within [State] twenty-four hours a day, seven days a week:
+BE IT ENACTED BY THE GENERAL ASSEMBLY OF THE STATE OF XXXXX that the State of XXXXX shall, designate a 988 Lifeline center or centers to provide crisis intervention services and crisis care coordination to individuals accessing the 988 Suicide & Crisis Lifeline program from any jurisdiction within [State] twenty-four hours a day, seven days a week:

-The designated hotline center(s) must have an active agreement with theNational Suicide Prevention Lifeline (NSPL) program for participation within the Lifeline network.
+The designated 988 Lifeline center(s) must have an active agreement with the 988 Suicide & Crisis Lifeline program for participation within the Lifeline network.

-The designated 988 hotline center(s) must meet NSPL requirements and best practices guidelines for operational, performance and clinical standards.
+The designated 988 Lifeline center(s) must meet 988 Lifeline program requirements and best practices guidelines for operational, performance and clinical standards.

 The designated 988 Lifelinehotline center(s) must provide data, report, and participate in evaluations and related quality improvement activities as required by the 9-8-8 988 Administrator.